gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Graphs/README.md

 Unlike its graph sibling, `OrderTopologicallyBy` method tolerates circular dependencies by ignoring them.
 They are resolved according to the original order of elements in the sequence.

-`OrderTopologicallyBy` method allows a subseqent sorting by following the standard `IOrderedEnumerable<T>` LINQ convention:
+`OrderTopologicallyBy` method allows a subsequent sorting by following the standard `IOrderedEnumerable<T>` LINQ convention:

 ``` C#
 seq.OrderTopologicallyBy(…).ThenBy(…)